Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Conclusion

 \section{Conclusion}

-We propose the Multi-Channel Attention Selection GAN (SelectionGAN) to address a novel image synthesizing task by conditioning on a input image and several conditional semantic guidances.
+We propose SelectionGAN to address a novel image synthesis task by conditioning on an input image and several conditional semantic guidances.
 In particular, we adopt a cascade strategy to divide the generation procedure into two stages.
-Stage I aims to capture the semantic structure of the target image and Stage II focus on more appearance details via the proposed multi-scale spatial pooling \& channel selection and the multi-channel attention selection modules.
+Stage I aims to capture the semantic structure of the target image and Stage II focuses on more appearance details via the proposed multi-scale spatial pooling \& channel selection and the multi-channel attention selection modules.
 We also propose an uncertainty map guided pixel loss to solve the inaccurate semantic guidance issue for better optimization.
-Extensive experimental results on four guided image-to-image translation and one semantic image synthesis tasks with 11 public datasets demonstrate that our method obtains much better results than the state-of-the-art approaches.
+Extensive experimental results on four guided image-to-image translation and semantic image synthesis tasks with 11 public datasets show that our method obtains much better results than the state-of-the-art models.

+\textbf{Acknowledgments.} This work has been supported by the Italy-China collaboration project TALENT, by the EU H2020 project AI4Media (No. 951911) and by the PRIN project PREVUE (Prot.
+2017N2RK7K).

-\begin{IEEEbiography}[{ }]{Hao Tang} is a Ph.D. candidate in the Department of Information Engineering and Computer Science, and a member of Multimedia and Human Understanding Group (MHUG) led by Prof. Nicu Sebe at the University of Trento.
-He received the Master degree in computer application technology in 2016 at the School of Electronics and Computer Engineering, Peking University, China.
-His research interests are machine learning, (deep) representation learning and their applications to computer vision. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Hao Tang} is currently a Postdoctoral with Computer Vision Lab, ETH Zurich, Switzerland.
+He received the master’s degree from the School of Electronics and Computer Engineering, Peking University, China and the Ph.D. degree from the Multimedia and Human Understanding Group, University of Trento, Italy.
+He was a visiting scholar in the Department of Engineering Science at the University of Oxford.
+His research interests are deep learning, machine learning, and their applications to computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dan Xu} is a Postdoc researcher in Visual Geometric Group at the University of Oxford.
-He received the Ph.D.
-Computer Science at the University of Trento.
-He was a research assistant in the Multimedia Laboratory in the Department of Electronic Engineering at the Chinese University of Hong Kong.
-His research focuses on computer vision, multimedia and machine learning.
-He received the Intel best scientific paper award at ICPR 2016. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yan Yan} is currently an assistant professor in computer science at the Texas State University.
-He received the Ph.D. degree from University of Trento, Italy, in 2014.
-He was Research Fellow at the University of Michigan (2016-2017) and University of Trento (2014-2016).
-He was a Visiting Scholar with Carnegie Mellon University in 2013 and a Visiting Research Fellow with Advanced Digital Sciences Center (ADSC), UIUC, Singapore in 2015.
-Dr. Yan is the recipient of Best Student Paper Award in ICPR 2014 and Best Paper Award in ACM Multimedia 2015. \end{IEEEbiography}